kasir-barati/html-css/08-css/README.md

 - elements with a specific attribute value.
 - a certain type elements.
-- Elements that are decedents of a particular element.
+- elements that are descendants of a particular element.
-- All elements with a specific attribute which are direct children of another element.
+- all elements with a specific attribute which are direct children of another element.
 - ...

 ### Selection